wongzc/learning-notes/Notes/Redis/Redis-persistence.md

         - if "everysec" , will run in async, not blocking

     - AOF log file will be fill up in short time, trigger AOF rewrite
-        - page table that copied during rewrite will be bigger size ( for both AOF rewrite and bgsave)
-            - take more time to fork, block main process
+        - more often fork, block main process
         - if copy on write execute, will take more time as well

     - client side time out: large key take more time to load